 The primary influence Della had over me had been based on her ability to overpower me, to strangle me in my bed when necessary.
 After I stood up to her, she lost all control.
 Of course, from then on I slept with a razor-sharp fishing knife under my pillow.
 But besides taking that precaution, I had no fear of her; I did as I pleased.
 To my surprise, she acted more kindly toward me.
 When I was sixteen the two of them went to Europe for six weeks, and Della handed me the keys to her car.
 The gesture shocked me, since I already had use of the battered jeep they took to Mexico every year.
 The jeep had a hole in its muffler and drove like a corroded tank, but it got me around.
 For Della to lend me her Ford, knowing that I had just found my high school sweetheart, struck me as a miraculous generosity.
 The Mustang was a far more girl-friendly vehicle.

 Although the car was a boon to a teenager with an empty house and a new girlfriend, it was an embarrassment to Della.
 The chrome had lost half of its luster, and the paintjob was about as shiny as dust.
 The vinyl upholstery had small tears along the seams, where foam the color of dried egg yolk protruded.
 At the start of my senior year my dad gave in and bought Della a used Fiat convertible.
 It looked nice, but she felt frightened driving a car so small.
-When she figured out the car required repairs almost every month, she changed her plan of giving me the Mustang to take to college, and let me have the Fiat instead.
+When she figured out the vehicle required repairs almost every month, she changed her plan of giving me the Mustang to take to college, and let me have the Fiat instead.
 I would have preferred the Ford, with its V-8 engine.
 Even so, I loved to zip the little green convertible along the winding roads of the coastal mountains.
 Sadly for Della, it would be another twenty years before my dad broke down and bought her a brand new car.
 Even then, her fantasy of automotive luxury was destroyed when he insisted she settle for a Geo Prism instead of a Lexus or even a Camry.

 Della died in February of 2007.
 The last time I saw her she could hardly be recognized; she was suffering in the final stages of breast cancer.
 Hairless and bloated, her jaundiced skin looked like beeswax.
 She appeared worn out and vulnerable, like a discarded doll.
 I had driven seven hours to visit her in her deathbed, in the house where I grew up.
 I yearned for a final reconciliation.

 Why did I bother?
 Partly, I thought myself over the abuse and ready to forgive; I seldom woke up screaming anymore.
-I also remembered the circus, the cowboy movies, the pastries, and occasional generosity.
-My wife worried that my desire to reach out sprang from the same loyalty a prisoner feels toward his concentration camp guard.
+I also remembered the circus, the cowboy movies, the pastries, and her occasional generosity.
+My wife worried that my desire to reach out sprang from the same loyalty a prisoner feels toward his overbearing guard.
 I hoped Della would depart with a mother’s affection for me, as the only son she ever had.
 Childhood dreams can be tenacious.